capac/bicycle-use-visualization-with-bokeh/README.md

 The data is freely available and can be downloaded from [the public open data web site for TfL](https://cycling.data.tfl.gov.uk/).
 The CSV file I've created is located in the data folder.
 Check out the visualization at the link below.

 [Data visualization for average weekday public bicycle traffic in London UK using Bokeh](https://bicycle-use-with-bokeh.herokuapp.com/main)

+UPDATE (2023-03-27): Due to the closure of the free-tier Heroku hosting for the Bokeh web app I had created, the link above doesn’t work anymore.
+The code however still works locally with Bokeh and the proper dependecnies.
+You are more than welcome to try running it on your computer.